alexdodonov/mezon-router/doc/router-puxroute.md

 ![table](./images/table-pux.png)

-As you can see Mezon router is almost in all cases is faster then Pux Route.
+As you can see Mezon router is in all cases is faster then Pux Route.

 # What is mezon/router?